vikr0006/vikr0006.github.io/README.md

 I tried few different methods and finally using "keyframes" worked

-Another challenge I faced was creating the animation for all descriptions It took me a while to figure out the proper code using for loops
+Another challenge I faced was creating the animation for all descriptions It took me a while to figure out the proper code using for loops.

 -->